TH3xACE/SUDO_KILLER/README.md

 If you like the project and for my personal motivation so as to develop other tools please a +1 star *

+The tool can be used by pentesters, system admins, CTF players, students, System Auditors and trolls :).

 # SUDO_KILLER
 SUDO_KILLER is a tool which help to abuse SUDO in different ways and with the main objective of performing a privilege escalation on linux environment.